openframeworks/ofBook/04_animation/chapter.md

 As a side note, I studied fine arts, painting and printmaking, and it was accidental that I started using computers.
 The moment that I saw how you could write code to move something across the screen, even as simple as silly rectangle, I was hooked.
 I began during the first dot com era working with flash / actionscript and lingo / director and have never looked back.

+This chapter will first explain some basic principles that are useful to understanding animation in OF, then attempt to show a few entrypoints to intersting approaches.

 ## animation in OF / useful concepts:

 ### draw cycle
-The first point to make about animation is that it's based on successive still frame.
+The first point to make about animation is that it's based on successive still frames.
 In openFrameworks we have a certain loop cycle that's based roughly on game programming paradigms.
 It goes like:

 - setup()
 - update()